 Note: Some of the links in this post may be affiliate links.
 Read our full disclosure policy here.

 There are a LOT of bad children’s Bibles on the market.
 It’s important for parents to understand that.
-As a former children’s ministry director in our church and currently a mom of a 3, 5, and 7-year-olds, I’ve read my share of children’s Bibles over the years.
+As both a former children’s ministry director and family events director for nearly 17 years and a mom of three children (currently ages 6, 8, and 10), I’ve read my share of children’s Bibles over the years.
 Today I want to share three things: